USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 A plot of the posterior estimates for the median saturation ratio below indicated, again, that most lakes in each ecoregion were undersaturated (i.e., median \<\< 1).

 <img src="NLA_N2O_models_files/figure-gfm/plot_sat_wsa9_posterior_median-1.png" style="display: block; margin: auto;" />

 A plot of the estimates of the proportion of under-saturated lakes by ecoregion is below.
-A plot of the posterior estimates for the median saturation ratio below indicated, again, that most lakes in each ecoregion were undersaturated (i.e., median \<\< 1).
+These summaries again suggested that most lakes in each ecoregion were likely undersaturated (i.e., median \<\< 1).

 <img src="NLA_N2O_models_files/figure-gfm/plot_prop_sat_wsa9_posterior_median-1.png" style="display: block; margin: auto;" />

 ### 5.2.3 State

-Comparisons of mean estimates (posterior median, upper and lower 95th percentiles) by state are below.
-Density estimates were not included to minimize plot space.
+Comparisons of mean estimates by state are below.
+Density estimates were not included to minimize the vertical plot space.

 <img src="NLA_N2O_models_files/figure-gfm/plot_state_mean_n2o-1.png" style="display: block; margin: auto;" />

 <img src="NLA_N2O_models_files/figure-gfm/plot_state_mean_n2oeq-1.png" style="display: block; margin: auto;" />

-Below, a plot of estimates for the mean (black circles) and median (grey circles) saturation ratio by state.
+Below is a plot of estimates for the mean (black circles) and median (grey circles) saturation ratio by state.
 A horizontal, dashed, black line is shown at ratio = 1, indicating the boundary for under- *vs.* oversaturation.
 Only a few states (e.g., NV, DE) had median estimates that were 1 or greater, suggesting that, for most states, most lakes were undersaturated.

 <img src="NLA_N2O_models_files/figure-gfm/plot_state_mean_median_sat-1.png" style="display: block; margin: auto;" />

 Finally, a plot of the estimated proportion of undersaturated lakes for